SeanWHughes/Cornell-Core-Eng-Projects/README.md

 To see the presentation for (1), go to Fluid-Mechanical Dissection of a Centrifugal Pump.pptx

 To see the report for (3), go to Water Pump Final Design Review (Paper).pdf

+To see the report for (4), go to Senior Design - Parametric Turbulent CFD Car Analysis.pdf